 In this course, students will examine, through ultrasound imaging, anatomical and physiological structures, as well as the fundamental alterations of the vascular system in zones such as the patient's skull, extremities, and chest.
 Additionally, they will analyze, through hemodynamic assessment, the integrity or pathological state of venous and arterial structures.
 Likewise, they will apply their knowledge in physical science for manipulating, operating, and optimizing sonographic equipment through the execution of basic diagnostic protocols of vascular ultrasound scans and other non-invasive vascular tests.
 Finally, students will practice oral and written communication with other members of the interdisciplinary team using proper medical terminology of their field of study.

-(Pre-requisites: SONO 1000, SONO 1100, SONO 1311L, BIOL 2020, BIOL 2030
+This course includes the use of simulator.
+(Pre-requisites: SONO 1000, SONO 1311L, BIOL 2020, BIOL 2030, BIOL 2030L) (Co-requisite: SONO 2011L)

-Co-requisite: SONO 2011L)